In this best cots comparison, you can find out what the Tell Me Baby community thinks are the top cots on the market.

 |Leander||Leander Cot||$1,399.99||4.6||5||"I chose the leander cot for my son and its by far one of the best decisions i've made!
 I love the design, i love the oval shape, i love the quality.
 The colour fits in perfectly with our newly renovated and modern house..."|

 When it’s time to set up a nursery one of the first things people think of is the cot.
-What most new parents don’t realise is there is quite a bit of variety when it comes to choose the right cot for their babies.
+What most new parents don’t realise is there is quite a bit of variety when it comes to cots.

 Where will your baby sleep?

-Red Nose Australia (formerly known as Sids and Kids) recommends that babies room share with their parents for at least the first six months to twelve months So if you’re wanting your baby to sleep in your room initially the first thing to look at it what size infant sleep space will actually fit in your room, as many bedrooms won’t fit a full sized cot beside the adult bed.
+Red Nose Australia (formerly known as Sids and Kids) recommends that babies room share with their parents for at least the first six to 12 months.
+If you’re wanting your baby to sleep in your room initially, the first thing to look at is what size infant sleep space will actually fit in your room, as many bedrooms won’t fit a full sized cot beside the adult bed.

-Many cots can easily convert from a regular sized cot to a “toddler bed”, by removing one or more of the cot walls so your toddler can get in and out of their bed themselves.
-One reason that parents transfer their child from a cot to a toddler bed is because toddler is starting to try to climb over the edge of the cot.
-This is obviously quite dangerous, so having the option to just take away the edge – and so taking away that risk – is extremely helpful.
+Many cots can easily convert from a regular sized cot to a toddler bed by removing one or more of the cot walls so your toddler can get in and out of their bed themselves.
+One reason parents transfer their child from a cot to a toddler bed is because their child is starting to try to climb over the edge of the cot.
+This is obviously quite dangerous, so having the option to just take away the edge – and taking away that risk – is extremely helpful.

-There are also some convertible cots that start off bassinet sized.
-Then with some adjustments, and a larger mattress, can grow to the size of a regular cot.
+There are also some convertible cots that start off bassinet sized, then with some adjustments, and a larger mattress, they grow to the size of a regular cot.
 From there they become a toddler bed.
-And some of them can even continue their life cycle as a daybed or couch so they can continue to be used even once your bub is in a regular bed.
+Some of them can even continue their life cycle as a daybed or couch so they can be used even once your bub is in a regular bed.